The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 Step 3) We then reintroduce the cells back into your body where they come to rest inside the lungs promoting both natural healing and inflammation reduction.

 By using cells derived from your own body, cellular therapy works to harness your body’s natural healing ability.

 This form of treatment is remarkable for its ability to ease the symptoms of lung disease and address its progression.
 Your inhalers only temporarily ease your symptoms.

 And remember, this is all done within an outpatient procedure with demonstrated effectiveness.

 We Treat Many Different Lung Diseases

-The Lung Institute offers stem cell treatment for COPD and many other lung diseases.
+The Lung Institute offers cellular therapy for COPD and many other lung diseases.

 When you contact one of our patient coordinators they will discuss the different treatments and find the one best for you.